paalex/hassio-addons/duckdns/DOCS.md

     alias: my-domain.duckdns.org
 ```

-Also, add your custom domain name to the `domains` array to create the certificate for both domains
+Also, add your custom domain name to the `domains` array to create the certificate for both domains.

 ### Option: `seconds`